Obstructive Sleep Apnea

 Doctors may begin treatment by recommending lifestyle changes.
 These can include altering daily habits or routines to help reduce your symptoms.

-Lifestyle changes may be enough to help control or improve mild symptoms of OSA.
-But for moderate or severe symptoms, the most common and recommended treatment is positive airway pressure (PAP).
+For moderate or severe symptoms, the most common and recommended treatment is positive airway pressure (PAP).
 PAP can be delivered through different types of machines, but each one requires you to wear a mask over your nose, mouth, or both.

 • Continuous positive airway pressure (CPAP): CPAP works by delivering a constant flow of air while sleeping to reduce the chances of airway collapse.
 Some CPAP devices called auto-adjusting PAP (APAP) machines automatically adjust the air flow to your breathing patterns.